CCBIO908/Scientific_Writing_Course/README.md

   - I encurage all of you (non-ECT) to do the assignment (it is a good exercise), but you do not have to submit.
   - In case you want to; submit to erling.hoivik@uib.no using *CCBIO908 Assignment 1* in mail heading.

-(Of course for ECT it is obligatory, and please then submit through MittUIB).
+(Of course for ECT-students this is obligatory, and please then submit through MittUIB).

 #### Not able to participate?
 Please inform us if you are not able to participate at the two days.